subalterngames/talmudifier-rs/doc/README_rs.md

 - No external TeX engine needed.
 Talmudifier has its own internal TeX engine.
 - No need to manually download any TeX packages.
 Talmudifier will download the required packages for you.
 - Two major performance improvements to the *algorithm*:
  - Python Talmudifier uses hard-coded values to guess the maximum number of words that can fit in a cell, and then uses that guess as the start index for finding the actual number.
-Rust Talmudifier also guesses the start index, but uses Cosmic Text, a crate normally used for GUI text, to dynamically calculate the guess.
-Because the Cosmic Text guess can vary depending on font parameters, Rust Talmudifier's guess is more flexible and more accurate.
+Rust Talmudifier also guesses the start index, but uses Cosmic Text, which is more flexible and accurate.
  - When trying to fill a cell with words, Python Talmudifier increments or decrements one word at a time.
 This always works, but there is overhead to rendering many single pages vs. a single multi-page render.
 Rust Talmudifier renders multiple pages of incrementing/decrementing guesses.
-The resulting process is roughly 2.5 times faster than it would've been if Rust Talmudifier rendered separate PDFs.
+The resulting process is roughly four times faster than it would've been if Rust Talmudifier rendered separate PDFs.

 - Default fonts are embedded in the executable
 - Simplified the config file